ccb-hms/nhanes-database/README.md

 This repository contains R code and a Docker image definition that facilitate pulling the CDC's NHANES (SAS) data files into text and / or inserting into SQL Server tables.

-The image contains SQL Server for Linux, R, RStudio Server, among other utilities.
+The image contains SQL Server for Linux, R, and RStudio Server, among other utilities.

+## Code
+The [code](https://github.com/ccb-hms/NHANES/tree/main/Code) folder contain R and SQL scripts used to download and ETL the CDC data.
+* `download.R` Downloads the CDC SAS files directly from the CDC NHANES website.
+* `etlVariableCodebook.R` Loads the NHANES variable codebooks available [here: ](https://github.com/ccb-hms/NHANES-metadata.git)
+* `translateRawTables.R` Translates the variable responses in each NHANES questionnaire table.

+## Container
+The [container](https://github.com/ccb-hms/NHANES/tree/main/Container) folder contains the Dockerfile and related startup script.
+* `Dockerfile` is the container image for CCB's NHANES database project

+## Testing/Code
+The [Testing/Code](https://github.com/ccb-hms/NHANES/tree/main/Testing/Code) folder contains the testing script that runs at the end of the build to verify database structure, row count agreements, and general structural consistency between versions.
+* `containerBuildTests.R` contains all tests completed at build time.

 ## Running the image
-An image with a pre-built database can be run as follows (for other versions, see the [Dockerhub repository](https://hub.docker.com/r/hmsccb/nhanes-workbench/tags) and use the desired tag instead of 'latest'):
+An image with a pre-built database can be run as follows (for other versions, see the [Dockerhub repository](https://hub.docker.com/r/hmsccb/nhanes-workbench/tags) and use the desired tag):

 ```
 docker \